European

 The M5 cell

-The M5 cell is permanently fixed to the main structure of the ELT.
+The M5 cell is fixed to the main structure of the ELT.
 It is a stiff structure that provides interface to the M5 tip-tilt stage at an accurate location in the telescope and allows for handling the M5 mirror assembly and tip-tilt stage as a single component (the M5 subunit), when installing it into, or removing it from, the telescope for integration and maintenance.
 The tip-tilt stage provides mounting interfaces to the mirror assembly and drives it along tip and tilt.

 The three tip-tilt actuators drive the M5 mirror assembly by changing their length along the mirror’s normal axis.
 The base frame holds the tip-tilt actuators and provides interface to the mirror’s lateral support.